EI-CoreBioinformatics/portcullis/doc/source/index.rst

 ===================

 Portcullis supports Unix, linux or Mac systems.
 Windows may work but hasn't been tested.
-A minimum of 8GB RAM, which will enable you to process small datasets.
+A minimum of 8GB RAM, which will enable you to process small - medium sized datasets.
-Medium to large datasets will require more RAM, potentially a lot more!
+Large datasets will require more RAM (potentially a lot more), the actual amount of memory required depends on how many spliced alignments are present in your BAM file.
+Portcullis does not need to store the whole spliced alignment, just a hashcode from the name.

 .. _issues: